August 2025 Agenda

 APPROVAL OF AGENDA ITEMS:

-READING AND APPROVAL OF MINUTES from April 4, 2024 special meeting
+READING AND APPROVAL OF MINUTES from April 3, 2025, regular meeting

 AGENDA ACTION ITEMS OF CITY OPERATIONS AND NEW BUSINESS: